kdimmler2/Genomic_Prediction_RF_GB/README.md

 ## Example Use Case

-This workflow as designed as part of a PhD project with the goal of creating a genomic prediction model for Recurrent Exertional Rhabdomyolysis (RER) in Thoroughbred and Standardbred racehorses.
+This workflow was designed as part of a PhD project with the goal of creating a genomic prediction model for Recurrent Exertional Rhabdomyolysis (RER) in Thoroughbred and Standardbred racehorses.
 The project used data from a custom targeted sequencing panel which contained ~32,000 genetic variants that were used to build the model.
 RER is a moderately heritable (narrow-sense heritability ~ 0.4), complex disease.
 This workflow could reasonably be used to build models for any complex disease.
 It should be noted that all prediction models are heavily dependent on the characteristics of the individual dataset and research question, and there is no "best" prediction algorithm.

 ## Outputs